wxt-dev/wxt/docs/guide/storage.md

 ### Running Migrations

 As soon as `storage.defineItem` is called, WXT checks if migrations need to be ran, and if so, runs them.
-Reads and writes will automatically wait for the migration process to finish before actually reading or writing values.
+Calls to get or update the storage item's value or metadata (`getValue`, `setValue`, `removeValue`, `getMeta`, etc) will automatically wait for the migration process to finish before actually reading or writing values.